JeremyRH/storybook-addon-code-editor/README.md

       ...
     },
   },
-  // onMonacoLoad is called when monaco is first loaded and before an editor instance is created. onMonacoLoad(monaco) {
+  // onMonacoLoad is called when monaco is first loaded, before an editor instance is created. onMonacoLoad(monaco) {
     ...
   },